By following a quantamental investing approach, companies are merging artificial intelligence and human expertise to make savvy investment decisions.

 Politically stable jurisdictions with transparent permitting and well-established infrastructure are key to unlocking a project’s profit potential.
 “Assets in mining-friendly jurisdictions, with progressive tax and royalty structures that allow companies to generate a return that is commensurate with the risks they absorb, will also be an important investment criteria,” said analyst Brent Cook.

 Quality projects in premier jurisdictions aren’t the only assets that define a company’s value.
 Many analysts and career investors in the resource space would argue that a company’s truest asset is its management team.
-In the junior resource space, experience and past successes are seen as essential attributes for a management team, especially experience with having moved projects through exploration and development.
+In the junior resource space, experience and past successes are seen as essential attributes for a management team, especially experience with projects that have moved through exploration and development.
 Teams should also be stacked with capital market players who can secure financing, negotiate partnerships and navigate mergers and acquisitions.

 Quantamental investing: the best of both worlds